cultureandempire/cultureandempire.github.io/cande.md

 > "As for prudence and stability of purpose, I affirm that a people is more prudent, more stable, and of better judgment than a prince.
 Nor is it without reason that the voice of the people has been likened to the voice of God; for we see that wide-spread beliefs fulfill themselves, and bring about marvelous results."

-In his book "The Wisdom of Crowds," James Surowiecki wrote, "*under the right circumstances, groups are remarkably intelligent, and are often smarter than the smartest people in them*".
+In his book "The Wisdom of Crowds," James Surowiecki wrote, "*under the right circumstances, groups are remarkably intelligent, and are often smarter than the smartest people in them*."
 He noted that a collective intelligence usually produces better outcomes than a small group of experts, even if members of the crowd do not know all the facts or choose, individually, to act irrationally.

 To put it another way, a group of random people will on average be smarter than a few experts.
 It's a counterintuitive thesis that mocks centuries of received wisdom.
 Experts in the field of human intelligence (sociologists, anthropologists, psychologists) did not embrace Surowiecki's opinions.
 He went further: adding more experts to an expert group will make it stupider, while adding laymen could make a stupid group smarter again.
 Like any recipe, it only works in specific circumstances.